microsoft/verona/docs/alternativesemantics.md

 ## Abstract

 This document is a thought experiment in how runtime support can reduce the complexity of the type system.
 The key insight is to delay certain operations to a point where we can trivially know that there is no aliasing.
-Aliases into a region are difficult to track accurately at compile time, by relaxing the semantics of when a programmer can assume an event occurs allows for a simpler type system.
+Aliases into a region are difficult to track accurately at compile time.
+We propose relaxing the semantics of when a programmer can assume an event occurs, which allows for a simpler type system.

 ## Motivation